sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 The simulation is implemented in Python, as speed is not critical and there are great libraries available for numerical simulations in Python (NumPy, SciPy etc.), and MatPlotLib makes nice and easy plotting possible.
 An object-oriented approach was chosen for the simulation, as the the problem can be well described with an objects-centered approach.
 Fixtures, masses, springs, and even whole spring mass systems are all user-defined types in the program.

+The program is devided in three files:

+* main.py: contains everything needed to run a simulation
+* user_input.py: contains functions for nice-and-easy user input to setup a simulation
+* test.py: contains pre-built spring mass systems for testing purposes.

-The fixtures can be implemented relatively straight forward.
+The main.py file contains the classes for the fixtures, masses, springs etc. The fixtures can be implemented relatively straight forward.

 ```python
 class Fixture: